 2. With the canvas ready, it’s time to start designing.
 Add the top bar and background using “Box” elements.
-The box element is available in “General Web UI library.”
+The box element is available under the box icon on the left panel.
 Using a variety of UXPin’s libraries you can quickly build whatever you want.

 3. For a quick navigation, use “search” (shortcut: cmd+f on Macs, ctrl+f on PCs).